Part B: Prohibited Conduct

 • Intentional failure to comply with sanctions

-• Intentional failure to adhere to the terms of an agreement achieved through Informal Resolution
+• Intentional failure to adhere to the terms of an Informal Resolution Agreement

-• Intentional failure to comply with mandated reporting duties as defined by this Policy
+• Intentional failure to comply with mandated reporting duties as defined in this Policy

-• Intentional interference with the Resolution Process, including but not limited to:
+• Intentional interference with a resolution process, including, but not limited to:

-• Actual or attempted solicitation of knowingly false testimony or providing false testimony or evidence; and/or
+• Seeking or encouraging false testimony or providing false testimony or witness

 • Intimidating or bribing a witness or party